Often times swept under the rug as a tactic that consumes too much time to be scalable.

 And some of these blogs, if you do this right, will let you guest post even though they allow practically no one else to guest post.

-I prefer to email my pitches too versus submission form, it seems more professional and also allows me to create headlines and format the email in a much more attractive way than what most contact forms are going to give me.
+I prefer to email my pitches too versus form submission, it seems more professional and also allows me to create headlines and format the email in a much more attractive way than what most contact forms are going to give me.

 Too Many Ads, Too Little Content